chentongwilliam/ZeusInbox/README.md

 ZeusInbox is a desktop email assistant that combines the power of AI with email management.
 It helps you manage your emails more efficiently through AI-powered features like automatic summarization, classification, and smart reply suggestions.

+---

+**Current Compatibility Notice**

+⚠️ **At present, this project is fully adapted and tested only for privateemail.com mailboxes.
+Other email providers (such as Outlook, Gmail, QQ, 163, etc.) may not work out of the box due to differences in IMAP protocol implementation and authentication methods.
+Developers need to test and adapt the code as needed for other providers.**

+- The dedicated adaptation code for privateemail is implemented in `backend/app/services/email_service.py`, specifically in the `get_privateemail_emails` method and the automatic dispatch logic within the `get_emails` method.
+- If you need to support other email providers (such as Outlook, Gmail, etc.), please add provider-specific parsing and authentication logic in the `get_emails` method based on the IMAP server address.
+- Important: Outlook/Office365 has now completely disabled IMAP login with username and password.
+OAuth2.0 authentication is required.
+See the official Microsoft notice: [Deprecation of Basic authentication in Exchange Online](https://learn.microsoft.com/en-us/exchange/clients-and-mobile-in-exchange-online/deprecation-of-basic-authentication-exchange-online).
+If you need to adapt for Outlook, please refer to the official documentation and implement the OAuth2.0 flow.
+- If you encounter compatibility issues with fetch, search, or email content parsing for other providers, please extend `email_service.py` with provider-specific methods similar to the privateemail example.

+---

 ## Features

 - 📧 Support for multiple email accounts (IMAP)